Testimole-Conversational: A 30-Billion-Word Italian Discussion Board Corpus (1996-2024) for Language Modeling and Sociolinguistic Research: The TestiMole-Conversational Resource

+Although all the scripts were manually edited and refined for each forum, it is possible to create a ready-to-use pipeline compatible with at least all the forums already scraped, and potentially many more.
+This has not yet been accomplished; however, we plan to release a tool ready to use that could be leveraged for other research purposes.
+Further details about the scripts are reported in Appendix.

-The material was obtained through a web scraping effort going on from February 2024 to May 2024.
-The texts more distant in time date back to 1996.
-To create the dataset, several scripts were developed using Python3 and libraries such as BeautifulSoup and Selenium.
-The scripts were often manually crafted for each resource, in a very slow but precise process: in order to directly obtain clean and structured text, first the URL schema was guessed by looking at some example, then the pagination logic was identified by looking at urls and HTML identifiers for multi-page discussions and finally the HTML identifier of the relevant sections (author, date, text) were identified by looking at the pages' source code.
-In some rare case, Selenium was used for Javascript execution.
-While the list of Italian Usenet hierarchies is straightforward to obtain from official sources, for the forums we used a search engine to look for potential candidates.
-The result is a clean dataset that can be used with few preprocessing.
-Each row of the dataset contains a single post, with the following metadata: \begin{itemize} \item “title”: //the title of the thread \item “author”: //anonymized ID of the post’s author \item “id”: //unique identifier of the thread in the groups’ threads \item “progressive\_id”: //identifier of the post in the thread; counter starts from 1 \item “timestamp”: //the time and data of creation of the post, in ISO-8601 format \item “newsgroup”/”forum”: // the identifier for the specific newsgroup or forum \item “text”: // the body of the message \end{itemize}
+From each URL, each post was scraped and added to the dataset as a single row, containing the following metadata: \begin{itemize} \item “title”: //the title of the thread; \item “author”: //anonymized ID of the post’s author; \item “id”: //unique identifier of the thread in the groups’ threads; \item “progressive\_id”: //identifier of the post in the thread; counter starts from 1; \item “timestamp”: //the time and data of creation of the post, in ISO-8601 format; \item “newsgroup”/”forum”: // the identifier of the specific newsgroup or forum; \item “text”: // the body of the message. \end{itemize}

+In order to provide a pseudonymization of the dataset, each value present in the field "author" was substituted with a progressive number.
+In this way, the relationship between the authors and the posts was kept, but the specific usernames were hidden.

+The computational resources required to run the scraping scripts were minimal: an old dual-core laptop from 2006 was sufficient, and its processing power was not a bottleneck relative to the network speed (domestic ADSL).

+The result is a clean dataset that can be used with few preprocessing because the extraction scripts retrieved text data directly in a structured way, without the need to apply further filtering.

+While the list of Italian Usenet hierarchies is straightforward to obtain from official sources, for forums we used a search engine to look for potential candidates: the forums selected for scraping were identified using keywords such as \texttt{"forum"}, \texttt{"viewtopic"}, and \texttt{"showthread"}.
+No strict criteria were adopted for the selection of forums.
+However, larger forums were preferred, while forums with very few messages (<1,000) or containing only spam were discarded.

-\subsection{Corpus statistics}
+\subsection{Corpus Statistics}

-Overall, the Testimole-conversational corpus contains almost 30 billions word-tokens, with a larger part devoted to forum texts (23 billions vs 7 billions for Usenet data).
+Overall, the \textsc{TestiMole-Conversational} corpus contains almost 30 billions word-tokens\footnote{The exact size of the corpus is 29,592,255,016 tokens.}, with a larger part devoted to forum texts (23 billions vs 7 billions for Usenet data).